katholiek-onderwijs-vlaanderen/sri4node/README.md

 To document validate functions you need to add *validateDocs* to the resource configuration.
 *validateDocs* has to include a description and possible error codes of the validate function.

 	validate: [
 			validateAuthorVersusThemes
 	],
 	validateDocs: {
 			validateAuthorVersusThemes: {
 					description: "Validate if author or theme exists",
 					errors: [{
 							code: 'not.a.desert',
 							description: 'This is not a desert.'
 					}]
 			}
 	}

 ## queryDocs

 To document a custom query function you need to add *queryDocs* to the resource configuration.
 *queryDocs* has to include the description of the query function.

 	query: {
 			editor: $q.filterReferencedType('/persons','editor'),
 			defaultFilter: $q.defaultFilter
 	},
 	queryDocs: {
 			editor: 'Allow to filer on an editor.'
 	}

+## Description

+You can describe your sri interface by using the *description* variable in the root for your configuration

+	description: 'A description about the collection of resources'

+If you want to describe a property of a resource you need to use *schema* > *properties* > *property* > *title* :

+	properties : {
+			authors: {
+					type: 'string'
+					title: 'Comma-separated list of authors.'
+			}
+	}

+Or use the schemaUtils function:

+	properties : {
+			authors: $s.string('Comma-separated list of authors.')
+	}

 # Contributions